MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-clauses.md

 ### Parameters

 *operation*<br/>
-The operator for the operation to perform on the variables (`var`) at the end of the parallel region.
+The operator for the operation to do on the variables (`var`) at the end of the parallel region.

 *var*<br/>
-One or more variables on which to perform scalar reduction.
+One or more variables on which to do scalar reduction.
 If more than one variable is specified, separate variable names with a comma.

 ### Remarks